⚠️ CAUTION — Dosa

 ✅ Reality: 'natural' tells you nothing about canine safety; onion, garlic and grapes are all natural and all dangerous.

-"My clinical line on dosa is unchanged after years of consults: prepared plain and kept small, it is manageable; cooked the way we eat it, it is not.
+"The clinical bottom line on dosa: prepared plain and kept small, it is manageable; cooked the way we eat it, it is not.
 Follow the portions here and note any change in stool or appetite."

 Sources & References